 - QR.io for anything at all — aggressive billing, difficult cancellation, low Trustpilot signal.

-- Me-QR for anything customer-facing — their own docs admit the free tier serves Google Ads interstitials before routing the scan.
-Print a Me-QR code on a menu and customers see ads before your menu [VERIFY: https://me-qr.com/instructions-account-and-payment].
+- Me-QR for anything customer-facing — their own docs admit the free tier serves ad interstitials before routing the scan.
+Print a Me-QR code on a menu and customers see an ad before your menu (their account-and-payment docs).

-A fairness note: QR Tiger is a legitimate operator with strong G2 ratings and significantly lower pain signal than QR Code Generator or QR.io [VERIFY: https://www.g2.com/products/qr-tiger/reviews].
+A fairness note: QR Tiger is a legitimate operator with strong G2 ratings and significantly lower pain signal than QR Code Generator or QR.io.
 They still operate on subscription-deactivation so they don’t solve the year-5 problem — but they are not a villain, and we want to say so.

 Cross-article disclosure table